DhritiNirmal/Programming-because-I-am-shit-at-it/README.md

 https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/lecture-videos/

-I'll upload the slides because obviously I do not have patience to watch videos which are these long.
+I'll upload the slides because obviously I do not have patience to watch videos which are this long.

  a program is a sequence of definitions and commands